M-jerez/any-generator/README.md

 ## How It Works

-Anygen is a Command Line Tool that generates new scaffolding code based on your own project files.
-Anygen does not require special files as templates, you can write a first component and replicate it easily using Anygen.
+- Anygen is a Command Line Tool that generates new scaffolding files based on your own project files.
+- Anygen does not require special templates files (you still can use templates for advanced use cases).
+- You can write a first component and replicate it easily using Anygen.

-Anygen automatically search for other anygen config files in your npm modules, so templates be reused from other packages.
-_This is similar to to the way Typescript search and import type definition files on installed packages._
+Anygen automatically search for other `anygen.json` files in your npm modules, so templates from other packages can be reused in your own project. _This is similar to to the way Typescript search and import type definition files on installed packages._

 &nbsp;